 After several weeks on Atkins, some people get constipated.
 The reason for that is a possible fibre deficiency (grains being one of its main sources).
-Prevent this unpleasant side effect by taking a fibre supplement.
-Dr Atkins recommended flaxseeds and psyllium husks as the optimal fibre supplement on Atkins Diet.
+Sometimes all you need is to add a bit of extra fat to your diet.

 Omega oils for heart health

 Dr Atkins also strongly recommended essential fatty acids to support heart health over the long term.
 These are usually available in form of omega oil capsules.

 Maintenance phase allows most foods, except for highly processed carbohydrates such as refined sugar and white flour.